slavakurilyak/awesome-ai-agents/README.md

 Here's an awesome list of agentic AI development libraries or frameworks:

+1. **Superagent**: Superagent is an open-source AI Assistant Framework & API enabling developers to integrate advanced AI agents into their applications, with support for various features like memory, streaming, and API connectivity, and backed by Y Combinator [demo](https://twitter.com/pelaseyed/status/1773739204138418426) | [github](https://github.com/superagent-ai/superagent)

 1. **Adala**: Adala is a framework for autonomous data labeling agents, supporting Python 3.8 to 3.11, with features for customizable, intelligent data processing and integration into Python Notebooks | [github](https://github.com/HumanSignal/Adala)

 1. **Agentive**: Agentive is a platform for AI Automation Agency owners, offering tools for creating, managing, and deploying custom AI solutions, with features like model selection, tool integration, prompt crafting, versioning, and training with own data, designed to simplify AI agent delivery | [website](https://agentivehub.com/) | [announcement](https://www.morningside.ai/blog/introducing-agentive-by-morningside-ai)